 Set in Chicago right after The Great Depression and the start of World War II, Newman and Redford star as two hustlers who happen to be the best in the business.
 After losing a mutual friend to a thug who plans to run all the town’s bookie offices, the pair connect and prepare the centuries grandest heist.

 I had never watched The Sting until the other night and really knew nothing about the story, even after reading what it was about.
 I thoroughly enjoyed the film, the story, and it’s many characters.
 It reminded me a lot of modern Ocean’s Eleven stories since I have never seen the original.
 I liked how many were invested in the con, one that was pegged for a huge payout but came with an abundance of risk.

 My favourite part, which left me looking for answers, was the poker hand that Newman’s character Henry pulled off.
-Dealt into a winless situation at the card table, Henry was so slick that he was able to beat the con that he was suckered into it.
+Dealt into a winless situation at the card table, Henry was so slick that he could beat the con that he was suckered into it.
 It was brilliant and made me laugh.
-That entire sequence made the rest of the story better, it made me appreciate the characters and their experience even more.
+That entire sequence made the rest of the story better; it made me appreciate the characters and their experience even more.
 I was engaged for the entirety of the movie, yet certain moments like the poker game made me want more.

-Right before the big heist, the FBI show up and threaten to throw a wrench into the entire operation, that is unless they get someone on the inside working both sides of the job.
-I called the ending out loud while they were in the warehouse discussing the raid options.
-The entire plot took a turn there and everything from there was laid out for me to see.
-Even though it was easy to figure out, watching the finale go down was one of the best parts and well worth the wait of a fantastic buildup.
+Right before the big heist, the FBI shows up and threatens to throw a wrench into the entire operation, that is, unless they get someone on the inside working both sides of the job.
+I called the ending out loud while they were in the warehouse, discussing the raid options.
+The entire plot took a turn there, and everything from there was laid out for me to see.
+Even though it was easy to figure out, watching the finale go down as one of the best parts and well worth waiting for a fantastic buildup.